-The Sportage has been designed with family buyers in mind, so it’s no surprise to find it has a spacious interior.
-The boxy dimensions ensure plenty of head and legroom in the rear seats.
-There’s also lots of useful storage space, courtesy of deep door bins and a large glovebox.
-Open the large tailgate and you’ll discover 564 litres of boot space, while if you fold the rear bench flat, the load area increases to 1,353 litres.
-This is more than the Nissan Qashqai and Skoda Yeti with the seats up, but considerably less than both with the seats folded.
-If you’re planning on going off road, KX models are fitted with an intelligent four-wheel-drive system that comes with an easy-to-use 4x4 lock switch to help with traction when needed.
+The Sportage has been designed with family buyers in mind, so it’s no surprise to find it has a spacious and practical interior.
+The boxy dimensions ensure plenty of head and legroom in the rear seats, as well as loads of useful storage space, courtesy of deep door bins and a large glovebox.
+Kia Sportage boot space is also generous, open the large tailgate and you’ll discover a 564-litre load area, and if you fold the rear bench flat, that area increases to 1,353 litres.
+This is more than the Nissan Qashqai and Skoda Yeti with the seats up, but considerably less than both with the seats folded, which is a shame when you consider all of the car’s other plus points.
+If you’re planning on going off road, the powerful 2.0-litre petrol and diesel models are fitted with an intelligent four-wheel-drive system that comes with an easy-to-use 4x4 lock switch to help with traction when needed.
 All models have a maximum unbraked towing capacity of 750kg, while its braked figure ranges from 1,200 to 2,000 depending on which model you go for.

 As you’d expect from Kia, the Sportage represents excellent value for money – even if it commands a slight premium over models of old.